OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 * **`compute_rumple`, `compute_canopy_cover`, and `compute_density_2m`**: These flags determine whether to compute the structural metrics derived from the CHM or point cloud.
 Rumple Index quantifies surface roughness, Canopy Cover measures the proportion of first returns above a certain height, and Density >2m calculates the fraction of returns above 2 meters.
 These metrics are especially useful in forestry, ecology, and disturbance studies.

 * **`metric_res`**: This sets the resolution (in meters) for the derived metrics like Rumple, Canopy Cover, and Density >2m.
 A typical value is 10, which means each output cell represents a 10×10 meter grid area.
-Adjust this depending on the study area size and LiDAR point density.
+Adjust this depending on the study area size and Lidar point density.

 * **`size` and `buffer`**: `size` defines the tile dimension (e.g., 1000 meters square), and `buffer` adds a margin around each tile (e.g., 20 meters) to prevent edge effects during interpolation and smoothing.
 Buffers ensure smoother transitions between neighboring tiles and avoid artifacts at tile boundaries.